-There is now one international hospital in Krabi, the 120-bed Krabi Nakharin International Hospital on Pisalpop Road in Krabi Town, which opened in February 2014.
-Though a full-service operation is planned, currently only around half of the departments are fully-functioning.
+There is one international hospital in Krabi, the 120-bed Krabi Nakharin International Hospital on Pisalpop Road in Krabi Town, which opened in February 2014.
+Though a full-service operation was planned, currently only around 60% of the departments are fully-functioning.
 Please contact the hospital’s customer service team on 075-626555 for more details.
-Existing services are of a high standard, and are recommended as your first choice, even for general treatment.
+Existing services are generally of a high standard, and are recommended as your first choice, even for general treatment.

 If Krabi Nakharin is not able to offer the treatment required, the nearest full-service international hospitals are currently in Phuket, some 2-3 hours’ drive away.